 Mandatory Face Masks

-while on Elliot Lake Transit, in retail and grocery stores, banks,
+masks must be worn while at Club 90, on Elliot Lake Transit, in

-lots.
+requires masks to be worn.
 Click here for policy.

 Do your part to reduce spreading COVID-19

 - Avoid travel to areas with high COVID-19 cases.